Unknown22X/Learning-Roadmap-Builder/README.md

 ### First Steps

 1. Launch QuestAxis to view the animated welcome screen.
-2. Select “Create Roadmap” (option 2) from the main menu.
+2. Select "Create Roadmap" (option 2) from the main menu.
 3. Add learning steps (option 3) to break down your goals.
 4. Mark steps as complete (option 4) to track progress.
-5. Visualize progress with graphical displays (option 10).
+5. Visualize progress (option 10) .

 ## Detailed Usage Guide

 ### Creating Roadmaps
-1. Select “Create Roadmap” from the main menu.
+1. Select "Create Roadmap" from the main menu.
-2. Choose or create a category (e.g., Mathematics).
+2. Choose or create a category (e.g Mathematics).
 3. Enter a roadmap title (e.g., “Master Calculus”).
 4. Add steps to structure your learning path.

 ### Managing Categories
-Access the “Manage Categories” section to:
+Access the "Manage Categories" section to:
 - View all categories with associated roadmap counts.
 - Add new categories for organization.
 - Delete unused categories with safety checks.

 ### Progress Visualization
-The “Progress Visualization” feature provides:
+The "Progress Visualization" feature provides:
 - Overall learning statistics.
 - Individual roadmap progress bars.
 - Breakdown of completed versus pending steps.